phac-nml-phrsd/casteval/README.md

 `renv::settings$package.dependency.fields()`).
-For developers, the `Suggests` field can be equally important to track as it can include packages used in the process of development but not in the actual source code of the package, like `devtools`, `covr`.
-This project’s GitLab CI pipeline relies on both of these packages, and the only reference it has for which packages to install/load when running is from the `renv` lockfile.
-Thus, it’s important for us to track our development packages with `renv`.
+For developers, the `Suggests` field can be equally important to track as it can include packages used in the process of development but not in the actual source code of the package, like `devtools`, `covr`, to ensure development environments don’t vary across users.

 The `renv` FAQ page [recommends tracking development dependencies in `Suggests`](https://rstudio.github.io/renv/articles/faq.html#how-should-i-handle-development-dependencies).